mdouchement/hdr/README.md

 ## Supported tone mapping operators

+Read this [documentation](http://osp.wikidot.com/parameters-for-photographers) to find what TMO use.

+Read this [documentation](https://hal.archives-ouvertes.fr/hal-00724931/document) to understand what is a TMO.

 - Linear
 - Logarithmic
-- Drago '03			(Adaptive Logarithmic Mapping For Displaying High Contrast Scenes)
+- Drago '03    - Adaptive logarithmic mapping for displaying high contrast scenes
-- Reinhard '05
+- Reinhard '05 - Photographic tone reproduction for digital images

 ## Usage